Have you decided to check the oldest direct-selling company in the world?

 Usually, large companies including MLM have to have income disclosure available.
 Unfortunately, Avon does not have one, and one can only wonder why it is so.

 After a bit more digging I was able to find two disclosures from 2008 and from 2009.

 Pretty old, right?

-Well, it is – but remember that these were times when Avon still had about $10 billion in revenues?
+Well, it is – but keep in mind, that these were times when Avon still had about $10 billion in revenues.

 So what I am about to show is an “ideal case” and it is safe to say that current numbers will be lower.

 So let me share with you a screenshot from 2008:

 And here is only a summary from 2009.